A5012 road: Via Gellia

 The eastern part (Grangemill to Cromford, set in a deep valley) is known as the Via Gellia – a steep-sided wooded dry valley and road.

 It is probably named after (or by) Philip Eyre Gell in a mock-Latin style; he was responsible for building the road through the valley, the name being a link to the Gell family's claim of Roman descent.
 They held lead-mining interests in and around Wirksworth.
 At its lower (eastern) end is the village of Cromford and its Georgian mill, built by inventor and entrepreneur Richard Arkwright.
 At the western end is the hamlet of Grangemill.

 The road appears to have been constructed about 1790 to connect the Gells' extensive lead-mining interests around Wirksworth with a new smelter at Cromford.
 However, some sources say that the route was in use as early as 1720 for transporting stone from the family's quarries in the Hopton area.

+In 1887, it was described as a "modern road, (in) Derbyshire, on route from Matlock Bath to Ashborne, in a deep winding valley, extending 4 miles from Cromford to Grange Mill; takes name from its constructors, the Gell family of Hopton Hall, near Wirksworth." in the Gazetteer of the British Isles.